Battles History, Family Crest & Coats of Arms

 The surname Battles was first found in Berwickshire an ancient county of Scotland, presently part of the Scottish Borders Council Area, located in the eastern part of the Borders Region of Scotland, Scotland.

-Important Dates for the Battles family
+Early History of the Battles family

 This web page shows only a small excerpt of our Battles research.
 Another 86 words (6 lines of text) covering the years 1066, 1400, 1649, 1713, 1589, 1614, 1565 and 1589 are included under the topic Early Battles History in all our PDF Extended History products and printed products wherever possible.